tristil/minder/README.md

 ## Installation

-You must have a version of Ruby that is 2.0 or higher.
+You must have a version of Ruby that is 2.0 or higher and SQLite3.

 Install with